Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/ddapi/ddapi-getting-started.md

 }
 ```

-### Config Types

-At it's core, Hammerstone is a *json based API*.
-The reason we chose json is because it's a data-exchange format.
-That means there are a lot of tools like json schemas which
-we can leverage.
-If you use our schemas you can get in-editor autocomplete, documentation, tool-tips, and linting.

-However json isn't the best for complex items, which might require some programmatic-handling.
-In these cases you can also define your items in lua.
-We will read these lua files and evaluate them
-as such.

 # Getting Started with DDAPI

-To get started, you need a live copy of Hammerstone beta, and a text editor like VSCode.
+To get started, you need a live copy of Hammerstone, and a text editor like VSCode.
 Then create a folder structure like this:

 ```
 mod-name